s3cur3/quokka/README.md

 Quokka has several configuration options:

 - `:reorder_configs`, which controls whether or not the configs in your `config/*.exs` files are alphabetized.
 This is true by default.
+- `:inefficient_function_rewrites`, which controls whether or not Quokka will rewrite deprecated functions to their new form.
+This is true by default.

 ## WARNING: Quokka can change the behaviour of your program!